oetiker/znapzend/README.md

-Note that while recursive configurations are well supported to set up backup and retention policies for a whole dataset subtree under the dataset to which you have applied explicit configuration, at this time prunning of such trees ("I want every dataset under var except var/tmp") is not supported.
+Note that while recursive configurations are well supported to set up backup and retention policies for a whole dataset subtree under the dataset to which you have applied explicit configuration, at this time pruning of such trees ("I want every dataset under var except var/tmp") is not supported.
 You probably do not want to enable ZnapZend against the root datasets of your pools due to that, but would have to be more fine-grained in your setup.